zx80/flask-simple-auth/README.md

 ```

 The `parameters` decorator is declared place *after* the `authorize` decorator,
-so that parameter checks are only attempted fit the user actually has permissions.
+so that parameter checks are only attempted if the user actually has permissions.

 ### `autoparams` Decorator